endreymarcell/namingthings/src/pages/quotes.md

 > If the implementation is hard to explain, it's a bad idea.

-Although I have some reservations about Python, its design philosophy is still near and dear to my heart, and I agree with many of the points from [The Zen of Python](https://peps.python.org/pep-0020/) by Tim Peters - this one is just one example.
+Python's design philosophy is still near and dear to my heart, and I agree with many of the points from [The Zen of Python](https://peps.python.org/pep-0020/) by Tim Peters &mdash; this one is just one example.

 > Given unlimited resources and unlimited schedule, great engineers will produce exactly nothing.